atomicbitty/my-nvim-dotfiles/readme.md

 sudo pacman -S nodejs npm ccls
 ```

-Then, you can clone the repository:
+Then, you can clone this repository:

 ```
 git clone https://github.com/atomicbitty/my-nvim-dotfiles
 ```

-Copy the contents of the cloned repo folder to `~/.config/nvim`.
-After doing that, open Neovim, you will probably see an error, don't worry, it is normal.
+Copy the contents of the cloned repo folder to `~/.config/nvim` and open Neovim (or Vim), you will probably see an error, don't worry, it is normal.
 Press ENTER, and type this command to install the plugins:
 ```
 :PlugInstall
 ```

-After that, you can install the COC plugins for autocompletion, to install the one I most use, type the command:
+Now you can install the COC plugins for autocompletion, to install them, type the command:
 ```
 :CocInstall coc-ccls
 ```

-Now, we need to configure COC to autocomplete correctly.
-Type `:CocConfig`, paste it, and modify it to your needs:
+We need to configure COC to autocomplete correctly.
+Type `:CocConfig`, paste it and modify it to your needs:
 ```json
 {
     "languageserver": {